goorna/recipes-finder/README.md

 - Improve test code coverage
 - Hooks pre-commit/pre-push
 - Merge request template
+- Recipe images would be hosted remotely, not within the project

 ## Choices and Limitations
 - **API:** I used a mocking service and the same endpoint for both the list and the details.
 Normally, I would expect two separate endpoints.